Last Updated on August 27, 2021 by Muhammad Junaid Khalid

 - While working with a browser, close unnecessary plug-ins, or add-ons.

 - Update your PC.
 Go to Start menu > Settings > Update & Security > Check for Updates.
-Sometimes, updates fix bugs or other issues, which helps your computer run faster.
+Sometimes, outdated Windows can be a reason for your laptop running slow.

-If you continue to have a slower computer, then you need to find out where the issue lies.
+If your computer is running slow, then you need to find out where the issue lies.
 Problems with software and hardware can pop up from time to time without your knowledge.
 But fret not, with our guide you can pin down the problem and make your computer run faster!

 1) Errors in the Hard Drive